“Every marketing company is a content creator.” Even the largest companies have now become content creation powerhouses… and we are too.

 Sometimes you’ll get inspired by reading actual copy.
 And sometimes you can get collections of fill-in-the-blanks, such as Richard Bayan’s Words That Sell.
 (Just about every copywriter I know owns a copy of that book and uses it regularly.)
 You can use collections of headlines for inspiration, such as copywriter Amy Harrison’s 41 Classic Copywriting Headlines.

 The best way to generate your own files is to take note of sales copy that makes you want to buy — whether you actually pull out the credit card or not.
 For instance, the Coach Glue team creates particularly fascinating bullets.
-They’re currently promoting a Social Media Bootcamp.
-Just a few of their bullets, some abbreviated here:
+For example:

 - Why a platform’s popularity has zero to do with whether it’ll work for you